 The Institute of Medicine also said that asbestos appears to cause cancer of the larynx.
 The finding was contained in an IOM report analyzing laryngeal cancer and its potential relation to inhaled asbestos fibers.
 (Read the report.)

 Make no mistake, asbestos-related cancer is deadly.
 In lung cancer cases, for instance, the average survival time from the date of diagnosis is one year.
 Symptoms generally begin with constant chest pain, with victims later experiencing difficulty breathing, weight loss and fever.

 Asbestos is a flaky mineral substance widely used in the 1950s and 1960s in building materials, particularly insulation, wallboard, textile products and fireproofing materials.
 Microscopic-size particles of asbestos have a tendency to break up and become airborne.
 The particles are easily inhaled.

 At greatest risk are people, generally older men, who worked in factories, steel mills, shipyards and other plants - especially those with old buildings - where they may have been exposed to asbestos on a daily basis.
 Also potentially at risk are people who worked with products made with asbestos, such as brake linings, floor tiles or fireproof mitts or aprons.

-Kline & Specter PC, a Philadelphia-based law firm with more than 40 experienced attorneys, five of whom are also highly skilled doctors, has had success litigating asbestos lawsuits.
+Kline & Specter PC, a Philadelphia-based law firm with 50 experienced attorneys, five of whom are also highly skilled doctors, has had success litigating asbestos lawsuits.
 Call us at 800-243-1100 to speak with an experienced mesothelioma attorney.